UWPCE-PythonCert/PythonCertDevel/source/modules/SubclassingAndInheritance.rst

 OO can be a very powerful approach, but don't be a slave to what OO is *supposed* to look like.

 Let OO work for you, not *create* work for you.

+And the biggest way to do that is to support code re-use.